Overview

 Christopher (“Chris”) Campbell is a Senior Litigation Counsel for Baker Hughes based in Florence, Italy and advises on commercial dispute resolution matters in the Oil & Gas, Energy & Technology sectors.
 Chris hosts the podcast “Tales of the Tribunal”, which profiles the dynamic in international law and business.

 Prior to joining Baker Hughes, Chris litigated a number of matters, specializing Eminent Domain disputes in the state of South Carolina and advising the Charleston Port Authority.
-Chris also served as the inaugural law clerk to the honorable Jocelyn T. Newman of the South Carolina 5th Judicial Circuit.
+Chris also served as the inaugural law clerk to the honourable Jocelyn T. Newman of the South Carolina 5th Judicial Circuit.

 In addition to being the founder of the Wilhelm C. Vis Moot International Commercial Arbitration teams at the University of South Carolina, Joseph F. Rice, School of Law (“SC School of Law”) and the Charleston School of Law (“CSOL”) and teaches and guest lectures at both schools.
 He regularly speaks at industry events and publishes writings on topics related to the international disputes space.